 Your child will be monitored by the doctors at Birmingham Children's Hospital and have a scan a few months after treatment has finished.
+This is so your child's body has time to recover from the radiotherapy.

 CCTV monitors